davidcaron/pclpy/README.md

 using pybind11 and CppHeaderParser.

-__The library is in active development, do not use in production and the api is likely to change.__
+__The library is in active development, do not use in production.
+The api is likely to change.__

 Only Windows x64 and python 3.5+ are supported at the moment.